 Since asbestos is incredibly durable, it is not possible for the body to break its fibers down.
 This means the fibers will not leave a person’s body once they enter.
 Even one single fiber could cause mesothelioma or other asbestos-related diseases.

-Asbestos fibers usually get trapped inside:
+Asbestos fibers can get trapped inside:

-- one or both lungs
+- One or both lungs

 - The protective lining of the lungs (the pleura)